 Please make sure, if you do take calcium, as suggested in the Workbook and Preliminary Report, take small amounts throughout the day with food.
 Also consider that minerals are best in combination, not as singular elements, and consider that vitamin K, minimum daily dose 1 mg.
 (1,000 mcg), is critical to the health of both heart and bones keeping calcium in bones and out of soft tissues (such as arteries).
 This information is also in both the workbook and report.

 April 2011 A phone call this week is worth posting.
 A women working with a physician tested 25(OH)D at 36 ng/ml (optimal 40-60 ng/ml) about 3-4 months ago.
 Her physician told her to take 20,000 IU vitamin D daily.
 This week she tested 157 ng/ml.
 Her physician said lots of her patients tested that high and there is no problem and that she should reduce her dose to 5,000 IU.
 The woman asked my advice.
 First I suggested she find another physician.
-Then I suggested she stop all D and sunlight, and lower her calcium intake, until her 25(OH)D reached below 60 ng/ml.
+Then I suggested she stop all D and sunlight, and lower her calcium intake, until her 25(OH)D dropped below 60 ng/ml.
 I have no idea how long this will take.

 If this is your physician or if your physician is like-minded I suggest you, also, get another physician.
-I also suggest you pay attention to all future health problems and record them chronologically.
-Report your physician to your local medical board.
-As I have stated here and in my book there are consequences when ingesting excess vitamin D though among D enthusiasts this idea is not yet accepted.
+As I have stated here and in my book, there are consequences when ingesting excess vitamin D, though among D enthusiasts this idea is not yet accepted.
 One possible consequence is demineralization of bone and/or mineralization of soft tissues.
 This may happen without any unusual blood work, serum calcium remaining normal.
 It has been documented by Adams, Kummerow, and Kartha.
 There are other possible consequences.

 The partial article below may be found in full here.
 What it demonstrates is that D and minerals do not work alone.
 Just getting enough D and/or calcium is NOT an answer.